Just be sure to practice enthusiastic consent

 Watch out for: Cockroaches that emerge after dark.
 And fishing uncles before that.

-The ambience: The hilltop park is full of little nooks and crannies and benches to steal a kiss or two, but we’re partial to a particular set of concrete stairs that lead down from the area behind the now-defunct Pinacotheque and overlook the beautiful Fort Canning Hotel.
+The ambience: The hilltop park is full of little nooks and crannies and benches to steal a kiss or two, but we’re partial to a particular set of concrete stairs that lead down from the area behind the now-defunct Pinacotheque and which overlooks the beautiful Fort Canning Hotel.

-Great for when: You’ve just had dinner at Fort by Maison Ikkoku, or need a quiet spot in the middle of Neon Lights or one of those big concerts.
+Great for when: You’ve just had dinner at Lewin Terrace, or need a quiet spot in the middle of Neon Lights or one of those big concerts that place there from time to time.

 Watch out for: Overzealous ushers/security from the music festivals and drunken festival goers getting french fries at a nearby booth.